jqhoogland/rationalia-starter/LW/Posts/An overview of 11 proposals for building safe advanced AI.md

 chapter: null
 synchedAt: '2022-08-30T08:17:52.773Z'
 ---

-# An overview of 11 proposals for building safe advanced AI
+# An Overview of 11 Proposals for Building Safe Advanced AI